MasseR/Blog/personal/drinks.markdown

 lately I haven't been able to get the flavour out of this.
 Maybe the leafs have suffered from air as they aren't preserved stored properly.

+Superior English Breakfast Tea

+ :   This superior english breakfast tea from [Canton Tea Co](http://www.cantonteaco.com/loose-leaf-tea/type/black-tea/superior-english-breakfast.html) is the first tea I've bought online.
+I bought 100g of it and it came in two 50g ziplock bags with instructions.
+A couple of weeks later the company gets in touch with you and asks what you think of it.
+I haven't written a review for their site yet, but I might in the future.
+I like it, but it's not as good as I had hoped.
+The reviews on the site were praising it to the heavens, but while it's great, it's not that good, or I haven't been able to get all the flavour out yet.
+I like it and might buy it again.

 Russian blend